jalada/shaed/_includes/getting_started.markdown

 ## Deploying to Heroku

-Install the [Heroku toolbelt](https://toolbelt.heroku.com/) for your platform.
+If you have never deployed to Heroku, output from some commands may differ slightly from what is here.
+Also, be sure to install the [Heroku toolbelt](https://toolbelt.heroku.com/) for your platform (otherwise `heroku` commands won't work).

 ### Shaed Admin